techidaily/site-games-able/source/_posts/interactive-entertainment-evolution-mobile-fortnite-via-streaming.md

 ## Download GeForce Now on Your iPhone

- Getting GeForce Now on your iPhone isn't as straightforward as[downloading an app from the App Store](https://www.makeuseof.com/how-to-download-apps-from-app-store/) .
+ Getting GeForce Now on your iPhone isn't as straightforward as [downloading an app from the App Store](https://www.makeuseof.com/how-to-download-apps-from-app-store/) .
 Nvidia has opted for a different approach, implementing a mobile web app instead.
 Here's how you can access it on your iPhone:

-1. Launch Safari and head over to[Nvidia's GeForce Now install page](https://play.geforcenow.com/mall/#/install) .
+1. Launch Safari and head over to [Nvidia's GeForce Now install page](https://play.geforcenow.com/mall/#/install) .
 2. Tap the**Share** button at the bottom.
 3. Scroll down and select**Add to Home Screen** .
 4. Tap**Add** in the top-right corner.